Enable or disable sending emails when Audio Conferencing settings change in Skype for Business Online

 Using the Skype for Business admin center

-Go to the Office 365 admin center > Skype for Business, and in the left navigation, click Audio conferencing.
+In the Skype for Business admin center, in the left navigation, click Audio conferencing.

 On the Microsoft bridge settings page, select or clear the Automatically send emails to users if their audio conferencing settings change.